This article was originally published in a SRAS Sweet Bites newsletter and was written by the editor Nicole Senior.

 The resource development process was independently managed by academics, Public Health England, and UK Department of Health and Social Care but financially supported by several British food companies and food retailers demonstrating successful intersectoral collaboration.

-Link to the original article from Sugar Research Advisory Service can be found here.
+A link to the original article from Sugar Research Advisory Service can be found here.